GLUE: Gradient-free Learning to Unify Experts: Experimental Evaluations

 After determining $\balpha$, we form the unified initialization $\btheta(\balpha)$ for the target model and report: (i) \emph{prior (zero-shot)} performance of $\btheta(\balpha)$ without any target training, and (ii) \emph{finetuned} performance after updating all network parameters on the target training set while \emph{keeping $\balpha$ fixed}.
 We also report the test accuracy of the \emph{individual experts} before blending in Table~\ref{tab:experts} for reference.
-Except for the testing accuracy of experts in Table~\ref{tab:experts}, we ran the experiments with three different random seeds and report the averaged test accuracy.
+We ran all finetuning experiments with three different random seeds and report the averaged test accuracy.

 Figure~\ref{fig:experiments} plots test accuracy during fine-tuning for the four configurations.
 Across all datasets and backbones, \textsc{GLUE} (Config~4) consistently outperforms data-size weighting (Config~1) by up to \textbf{6.7}\% on CIFAR-10, \textbf{3.8}\% on SVHN, and \textbf{8.5}\% on Imagenette.
 GLUE also outperforms proxy-accuracy weighting (Config~2) by up to \textbf{7.0}\% on CIFAR-10, \textbf{3.9}\% on SVHN, and \textbf{9.1}\% on Imagenette. \textsc{GLUE} attains similar performance to full-grad $\balpha$ (Config~3): GLUE outperforms full-grad on CIFAR-10 by up to \textbf{4.5}\% and has at most \textbf{1.4}\% and \textbf{0.5}\% variation in test accuracy on SVHN and Imagenette, respectively.
 To minimize computational cost in these experiments, GLUE computes only one two-point estimate to approximate the gradient at each iteration ($m=1$).
 However, the variation in test accuracy between GLUE and full-grad $\balpha$ (Config~3) can be reduced by averaging multiple two-point estimates to obtain better approximations to the true gradient---as in \eqref{eq:estimated graident}.